Longitudinal Mobile, Wearable, and Ubiquitous Data Collection from Human Subject Studies

 - Methodologies to assess and improve retention for a representative sample of participants and specific metrics, e.g., engagement, interruptions, consistency, or time to abandonment.

 - Techniques or methods for the analyses of the representatives and quality of collected longitudinal mobile, wearable, and ubiquitous data.

 - Novel findings and lessons learned from past or existing longitudinal data collection studies conducted in the user’s context, implying qualitative, quantitative, or mixed analyses.

-The workshop organizers will accept a maximum of 10 papers by peer review.
-The authors of the accepted papers will present their work for 10 minutes, answer questions from the audience, and participate in the joint discussions.
+The workshop organizers have accepted papers by peer review.
+The authors of the accepted papers will present their work for 10-20 minutes, answer questions from the audience, and participate in the joint discussions.
 We welcome all interested conference attendees to the workshop.